Tank Exhaust and Pollution Control System Inspection

 Visual Inspection and Data Collection

 An operator inserted the untethered robot into a single access hole and guided it from a safe distance, moving it through the ducting.
-High-definition video footage was streamed in real time back to the operator while sensor-based data (such as infrared and GPS) was recorded, and material samples were gathered with collection tubes attached to the robot’s Picatinny rails.
+High-definition video footage was streamed in real time back to the operator while sensor-based data (such as infrared and GPS) was recorded, and material samples of the contaminant pollution were gathered with collection tubes attached to the robot’s Picatinny rails.

 Low Risk, High Reward